Operational Risk

 9 Things They Do Not Tell You About Risk Management

-Risk management means different things to different people.
+Risk Management means different things to different people.
 In this post we explore some truths about professional risk management that highlight both the challenges it is facing as a discipline and the significant role it can play towards a sustainable future

-Reading Time: 12 min.
+Reading Time: 13 min.

-9 things they do not tell you about risk management Risks don’t fall from the sky, they are generated by other people Informal Risk Management was practiced by individuals since time immemorial.
+Informal Risk Management has been practiced by individuals since time immemorial.
 This is the domain of intuitive decision-making, assessing a situation on the spot and taking immediate action to avoid obvious risks.
-Over aeons empirical risk management has collected a treasure of heuristics, rules of thumb and colorful Risk Management One-Liners such as: There is never only one cockroach.

 Risk Compensation: From Face Masks to Credit, Market and Systemic Risk